An opportunity for your Trustee Board or Management Team:

 - Think through the skills and connections your team needs

-- Use an Equality Action Plan to help you achieve your goals.
+- Create a plan to help you achieve your goals.

 SHARE Museums East is able to support five museums to review their Board / Management Team and create a plan to achieve any changes they decide upon.